JohnAugustineMcCain/Trivalent/README.md

 **Disclaimer:**

-*Although I truly believe my assertions about P vs NP to be correct, this repository is **NOT about proving my ideas about P vs NP** and the Goldbach Conjecture and everything else the ideas can be applied to.*
+*This repository is **NOT about proving my ideas about P vs NP** and the Goldbach Conjecture and everything else the ideas can be applied to.*

-*My work and thinking about P vs NP is simply what lead me to develop a logical system, coding, and a way of thinking about philosophy, science, mathematics, logic, the meaning of life and (all jokes aside) **AI architecture** that I believe could make a massive impact by strengthening and advancing already established successful methods of increasing artificial intelligence and safety.*
+*Studying P vs NP with a new perspective is just what led me to develop my ideas and logical system, one I think might change our methods of designing safe, contradiction-resilient AI.*

 ## Preface: